noot/onion-server/README.md

 ./onionaddress --prefix <some-prefix> --count=3
 ```

-This will serach for and print 3 .onion addresses with the given prefix and their corresponding private keys.
+This will search for and print 3 .onion addresses with the given prefix and their corresponding private keys.
 The private keys can be used with `onioncli --private-key=<keyfile>`.

 Note: for 4-letter prefixes and less, this process is quite quick.
-For 5-letter prefixes, it took around ~30 minutes on my machine to find 1 address, and this grows exponentially the longer the prefix gets.
+For 5-letter prefixes, it took around ~30 minutes on my machine to find 1 address, for a 6-letter prefix, it took ~90 minutes.
+This grows exponentially the longer the prefix gets.